Frequently Asked Questions—Regional Connectivity Program

 RCP funded projects

-Under Round 1, 2 and 3 of the Regional Connectivity Program, 297 projects have been funded to improve connectivity across regional, rural, and remote communities in Australia.
+Under Round 1, 2 and 3 of the RCP, 298 projects were awarded funding to improve connectivity across regional, rural, and remote communities in Australia.

 Further information on the RCP, including lists of funded projects, are available under each round at the Regional Connectivity Program page.

-The RCP schedule is subject to change and interested members of the public are encouraged to monitor for announcements on the Department's website.
+The RCP schedule is subject to change and interested members of the public are encouraged to monitor for updates on the Regional Connectivity Program page.

-RCP grant recipients are selected by the Department through a competitive, merit-based selection process against published eligibility criteria and merit criteria as set out in the Grant Guidelines for each respective round and a final value for money consideration.
+RCP grant recipients are selected through a competitive, merit-based selection process against published eligibility criteria and merit criteria as set out in the Grant Guidelines for each respective round and a final value for money consideration.

 The Grant Guidelines are available under each round at the Regional Connectivity Program page.

 RCP grant recipients are responsible for delivery of projects, including the facilitating of approvals, access and construction of any infrastructure.
-A number of factors can contribute to project delays, including acquiring landowner agreement at viable locations, obtaining local government planning approvals, and the availability and access to supporting infrastructure.
+Several factors can contribute to project delays, including acquiring landowner agreement at viable locations, obtaining local government planning approvals, and the availability and access to supporting infrastructure.
 In addition, extreme weather events (including bushfires and floods) can contribute to site access difficulties.

 RCP grantees are expected to provide timely updates to local communities throughout the delivery of an RCP project.
 These can be in the form of published media articles in local newspapers or radio, website updates and social media posts.

-The Regional Connectivity Program Grant Opportunity for Round 1, 2 and 3 nominations have all closed.
+The RCP Grant Opportunity for Round 1, 2 and 3 nominations have all closed.

 General

-Further information on the Government's Better Connectivity Plan can be found on the department's website at www.infrastructure.gov.au/bcp and information on regional communications programs can be found at www.infrastructure.gov.au/media-communications-arts/regional-communications-programs.
+Further information on regional communications programs can be found at www.infrastructure.gov.au/media-communications-arts/regional-communications-programs.

-The Australian Government acknowledges the importance of having access to highly reliable communications networks.
+The government acknowledges the importance of having access to highly reliable communications networks.
 However, it is important to understand that no communications technology can provide 100 per cent resilience as any communication system can be temporarily affected by adverse conditions, particularly during power outage or natural disaster.

 Access to power is a critical issue for communication networks, and loss of power has been the reason for most network outages in recent bushfire emergencies.